oracle-livelabs/security/accessgovernance-getting-started/desktop-mark-identities/desktop-mark-identities.md

   ![Manage Identities page](images/preview-identities-user.png)

-## Task 3: Assign the Selected Users as Workforce Users
+## Task 3: Assign the Selected Users as Consumer Users

 In this task, you will assign the Livelab User as Workforce user and the remaining users as Consumer users.